LADERA CAREER PATHS TRAINING CENTERS (LCPTC), a division of Ladera Career Paths, Inc., offers instruction in the following specializations:

-Train and develop students for employment as health claims examiners, medical billers, medical records coders, and medical transcriptionists.
+- Train and develop students for employment as health claims examiners, medical records coders, medical billers, personal computer operators, and other related professions

 Ladera Career Paths Training Centers is an active member of:

-LCPTC offers students the flexibility to attend classes weekdays (Tuesday through Friday) and evenings (Mondays and Wednesdays or Tuesdays and Thursdays).
+LCPTC offers students the flexibility to attend classes weekdays (Tuesday through Friday), evenings (Mondays and Wednesdays or Tuesdays and Thursdays), or on Saturdays.
 All course work is taught in modules (classes) that contain a specific number of clock hours; one clock hour requires a minimum of fifty (50) minutes of class instruction.